Admin Guide¶

 Datasources¶

-The Datasources tab will allow you to mount any pre-existing S3 bucket.
+The Datasources tab will allow you to mount any pre-existing S3 bucket, from which data can be extracted and used in DKubeX workflows.

 By clicking on the + at the top right corner, you can mount any pre-existing S3 bucket.